nyrellcl/websass/README.md

 # Welcome!

 This project is for developing and updating my own portfolio website (https://www.nyrellcl.com/) It includes my past projects and new projects that I've completed.
 This is to showcase my skills and development as a front-end engineer and as a developer.
+My website includes three pages(Home, About, and Art).
+The art page is new, I've recently got into creating CSS Art.
+The moment I got introduced to it and started making one of my own, the quicker I liked it.
+Therefore, the page is to not only showcase the art, but also to showcase my extensive skills when it comes to CSS.
+I still have a long way to go, but CSS art helped me a TON in CSS concepts that I wasn't too familiar with.
+Specifically how absolute, relative, static, and sticky positions function and how to properly use it.

 # Purpose
 I created this project and website to cultivate a professional background and identity as an aspiring front-end engineer.
 It's important for me to really see my progress over time so that, I am consistent and disciplined with how I grow as a developer.
 This also serves to show future recruiters what I am capable of should I apply to their company and desired role.
 Being self-taught, building my credibility and expertise is highly important to me.
 It helps to show myself how much I can do and will be able to do and also shows recuiters that I am very much skilled for the role I am applying for.